MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/overview-knowledge-management.md

 ## Benefits of KM

-Depending on the role that you play in an organization, here’s a glimpse into how you can leverage knowledge management and help your business grow.
+Depending on the role that you play in your organization, here’s a glimpse into how you can leverage knowledge management and help your business grow.

 ### Create and design knowledge articles:
   - Role: Knowledge author